DIY Divorce Coaching

 You don’t have to be perfectly organized before you book.
 But to get the most out of your session, it helps if you have:

-- Your basic case information (county, case number if assigned, any upcoming court dates).
+- Your basic case information (county, case number if assigned, and any upcoming court dates).

-- A rough idea of your income, your spouse’s income, and major assets/debts.
+- A rough idea of your income, the other party’s income, and major assets and debts.

-- Any parenting schedule ideas, concerns, or problems you want to discuss.
+- Any parenting schedule ideas, concerns, or problems you want to talk through.

-- Recent emails/texts or court paperwork that are stressing you out (you can describe them; you don’t have to share everything).
+- Recent emails, texts, or court paperwork that are stressing you out (you can describe them—you don’t have to upload everything).

 What Happens After You Click Submit

-- You’ll receive a confirmation message or email that your request was received.
+- You’ll see a confirmation that your request was received (and may receive an email copy).

-- We’ll review your intake and either confirm your chosen time or offer alternate options.
+- We’ll review your intake and either confirm your requested time or offer alternate options.

-- If anything about your situation suggests you may need legal advice or a different level of help, we’ll let you know.
+- If your situation appears to need legal advice, safety planning, or a different type of help, we’ll let you know.

 If you don’t hear back within a reasonable time, please check your spam folder or reach out through the Contact page.